gonza459/CPSC408-Assignment3/README.md

 -Run FileMaker.py in Pycharm with faker to generate as many records in a .csv file

 Normalizing Data:
--Enter the path to in csvreader prompt in Main.
+-Enter the path to in csvreader prompt in Main.java

+Partner:
+Nic Cordova